leahincom/Aejeong/README.md

 Server team: JungHyun Lah, KyoungMin Lee <br><br>

 Each branch is made by each person,<br>
-but because we made branch individually, almost all of the files are shared.<br><br>
+but because we made branch individually, almost all of the files are shared.<br>
 You can check all the files in master branch.<br><br>

 Thanks for using our service, and all feedbacks are welcomed.<br>